pocomane/brewed-in-the-apocalypse/bita.md

 how your character is dressed?
 ```

-__Ask to change something__ when a player feels uncomfortable with what another
+__Interrupt the discussion__ when a player needs to interrupt the in-game discussion
+ey can:

+- To rise an hand, and the current speaker will try to conclude the narration as
+  such as possible.
-one is telling, ey can cross the palm shaping an X where the speaker can see
+- To cross the two palms, shaping an X, and the speaker will interrupt anything
-it.
-The speaker will stop and the player will explain what makes em feel in
-that way.
-If the issue can be resolved changing some details that the speaker
-does not consider fundamental for the narration, the speaker have to do it.

-If such solution is not possible, the speaker can decide to narrate something
-completely different, or continue with the original idea.
-For such decision we
-suggest to consider the motivation of the request, the mains being:
+  ey is saying as soon as ey see the gesture, without concluding what ey is saying.

+Different methods may be used: icons to touch at middle of the table, cards to
+be slam on the table, etc; the player agree on the methods at the beginning of the
+session.

+The player triggering the interruption, will describe his motivations, the mains
+being:

+- Something external to the game happened and a pause is needed to handle it; in
+  such case just decide when to restart and give everyone the time they need.
 - The player thinks that what were told is somehow incoherent with the setting,
-  the situation, or the tenor of the play; if this is the case the speaker should
+  the situation, or the tenor of the play.
-  explicitly ask for trust from the player and ey should give em.
 - The player feels anguish or any other strong feeling ey do not want to in this
   game, for example because the narration is linked to some experience the
-  player had in the real life; in such case the speaker should often in this
+  player had in the real life.
-  situation it is enough do not describe too much in detail the event, or keeping
-  it in the background.

-This move must never be triggered to subvert the result of a roll, or to change
-the action of another person that the triggering player does not agree.
-Instead
-of a X palm, any other method may be agreed at beginning of the session: touching
-an icon in the middle of the table, slam a card, or anything else.

-If this move is triggered very often, especially if it often can not be
-resolved changing some details, the people at table should start a discussion
-about what all they expect from the game.
-Probably there are two or more groups
+If the issue is about the narration (last two cases), the speaker must change
+any details ey think is not fundamental to eir narration, if it is enough to
+resolve the issue.
+If this is not possible and the issue regards some
+incoherence that the speaker thinks will be automatically resolved in the rest
+of the narration, ey can explicitly ask to trust em.
+If the player refuse, or
+if there is no agreement in what is coherent and what not, all the players will
+make a vote: do not discuss about it, just vote if the speaker should continue
+without modification or not.

+For sensitivity issues (last case) do not vote, the speaker should always
+accept to change the narration, also if it is a strong change.
+Normally, after
+a wile all the player will converge to a kind of game that is good for
+everyone, and this move will be used rarely.
+If this does not happen, it may be
+an indication of different group of people expecting different things from the
+game.
+In such situation we suggest to have a discussion about it.
+In the rare
-with quite different visions.
-In the rare cases where they can not find an
+cases where an agreement can not be find there is no bad in deciding to do
-agreement, there is no bad in doing something else, and find other group where
+something else, and find other groups where to play the specific game they are
-to play the specific game they are searching for.
+searching for.

 ```
 Scenarist - and you found an stall with a seller that has...